Mis1eader-dev/.dotfiles/README.md

   - `g++`
   - `cmake`
   - `ninja-build`
-    - Sets `CMAKE_GENERATOR` environment variable to Ninja, all CMake projects will be built with Ninja.
+    - Sets `CMAKE_GENERATOR` environment variable to Ninja, all CMake projects will be built with Ninja
   - `clangd-15`
   - Coc extensions:
     - `coc-clangd`